yu4u/age-gender-estimation/README.md

 Please refer to [here](appa-real) for the details of the APPA-REAL dataset.

-The results of pretrained model is:
+The results of trained model is:

 ```
-MAE Apparent: 5.74
+MAE Apparent: 5.33
-MAE Real: 6.66
+MAE Real: 6.22
 ```

 The best result reported in [5] is: